Pokémon’s 25th birthday has fans rediscovering Pokémon Go mania

 Last weekend, the average daily downloads of Pokémon Go grew by 45% globally, according to new data from App Annie shared with Fast Company.
 The average daily amount that consumers spent on in-app purchases during that period swelled by 95%.
 The bump coincided with the Pokémon Go Kanto Tour, during which the app released a special-edition Pokémon native to the fictional universe’s Kanto region.

-Developed by Niantic, Nintendo, and The Pokémon Company in 2016, Pokémon Go lets users hunt for Pokémon in the wild streets of whatever suburban neighborhoods they dwell in.
-The game’s addictive nature made it an instant phenomenon, and watershed moment for mobile AR gaming that helped push the technology into the mainstream.
+Developed by Niantic, Nintendo, and the Pokémon Company in 2016, Pokémon Go uses augmented reality to let users hunt for Pokémon in the wild streets of whatever suburban neighborhoods they dwell in.
+The game’s addictive nature made it an instant phenomenon, and it became a watershed moment for mobile AR gaming that helped push the technology into the mainstream.

 In 2020, Pokémon Go was the fourth biggest game in the United States, and it’s been downloaded 570 million times in its lifetime worldwide.
 You can make that 570 million and 1, if you’re feeling the Pokémon spirit.
 Gotta catch ’em all!